Yasasvani/Data-Science-Assignments/Assignment_8/README.md

 # Clustering
 # EastWestAirlines Customer Segmentation

-This project aims to perform customer segmentation for EastWestAirlines using clustering techniques in Python.
+This Assignment aims to perform customer segmentation for EastWestAirlines using clustering techniques in Python.
 We use the K-Means, Hierarchical, and DBSCAN algorithms to group customers based on their characteristics and behaviors.

 ## Dataset

-The dataset used in this project is "EastWestAirlines.xlsx," which contains information about airline customers, including their flight miles, bonus points, and other relevant features.
+The dataset used in this Assignment is "EastWestAirlines.xlsx," which contains information about airline customers, including their flight miles, bonus points, and other relevant features.

 ## Libraries Used